Pregnenolone side effects and benefits by Ray Sahelian, M.D.- Honest Pregnenolone Information

-You MUST read this page regarding Pregnenolone side effects BEFORE you buy P
+You MUST read this page regarding pregnenolone side effects before you buy the supplements

 Some people find pregnenolone improves energy, vision, memory, clarity of thinking, wellbeing, and often sexual enjoyment or libido.
-Pregnenolone may be considered a good brain enhancer in those who are deficient.
-Studies in rodents show pregnenolone to be one of the most effective and powerful memory boosters.
+It may be considered a good brain enhancer in those who are deficient.
+Studies in rodents show it to be one of the most effective and powerful memory boosters.
 Pregnenolone may increase levels of acetylcholine in the hippocampus and other memory regions in the brain.
 Some women report lessening of hot flashes or premenstrual symptoms.
-However, pregnenolone is not risk-free.
-For safer alternatives, consider Mind Power Rx natural supplement as a mind booster, Passion Rx as a sexual enhancer, MultiVit Rx for more energy, and Eyesight Rx for better vision within days.
+However, this hormone supplement is not risk-free.
+For safer alternatives consider Mind Power Rx natural supplement as a mind booster, Passion Rx as a sexual enhancer, MultiVit Rx for more energy, and Eyesight Rx for better vision within hours or days.

 Irritability, anger or anxiety -- low doses could actually ease a person into a relaxed feeling, while higher amounts may lead to irritability.

 Possible scalp hair loss if used daily for prolonged periods.
 Pregnenolone converts into DHEA, which in turn converts into testosterone and possibly on to DHT.
-Pregnenolone can also be converted into progesterone.
+It can also be converted into progesterone.

 Unknown effects on the thyroid gland or other organs and tissues.